-An engagement ring is valuable in every sense of the word.
+Whether you prefer simple engagement rings or more unique engagement rings, an engagement ring is valuable in every sense of the word.
 It holds both monetary value as well as sentimental value.
 It is that physical symbol of your love for your partner and will hold a special place in both of your hearts.
 It’s going to be worn every day and admired by many.
 The thought of something happening to it can be devastating.
 You’ll do anything to keep it safe and engagement ring insurance can help.

 While you may be able to find an average annual cost for insuring your ring, there isn’t a concrete number.
 This is because the price truly depends on the ring details you choose and the overall value it holds.
 So, the cost of insuring an engagement ring depends on a number of different factors.

 Some policies will cost more than others.
-The number one factor in determining the price of your engagement ring insurance is the value of the ring that’s being insured.
+The number one factor in determining the price of your diamond engagement ring insurance is the value of the ring that’s being insured.
 The more expensive the ring is, the more costly the insurance is going to be.
 Where you live, or rather the theft rate in the area where you live, will also impact the cost of your insurance.
 If the theft rate is low, then the cost of insurance will be low in comparison to areas with higher theft rates.

 The deductible you choose can also have an impact on the cost of engagement ring insurance.
 Your deductible is the amount you will pay out of pocket to replace the ring, should you need to file a claim through the insurance.
 The more you are willing to pay (a high deductible), the lower the cost of the annual premium for your engagement ring insurance.